nhsbsa/nhsbsa-digital-playbook/src/development/coding-licences.md

 If you have forked a project that was licensed under Apache 2 the following additional changes are required:

+1. The original copyright notice
+2. A copy of the license itself
-1. Any significant changes have been documented.
-This should suffice if the original commit history has been retained but you can also include attributions in the NOTICE file
+3. If applicable, a statement of any significant changes made to the original code.
+This should suffice if the original commit history has been retained but you can also include attributions in the NOTICE file.
+4. A copy of the NOTICE file with attribution notes (if the original library has one)

+::: details Example Notice
 ```text
 Apache License
 Version 2.0, January 2004